 Preheat the oven to 350 degrees.

-In a standing mixer with a paddle attachment, mix the pumpkin pure, sugar, vanilla, eggs and egg whites together until smooth.
+In a standing mixer with a paddle attachment, mix the pumpkin puree, sugar, vanilla, eggs, and egg whites together until smooth.
 Scrape down the sides of the bowl and mix for another few seconds.

-Sift the coconut flour and cinnamon and add to the pumpkin mixture along with the salt and baking soda.
-Mix for 2 minutes or until the coconut four is no longer visible.
+Sift the coconut flour and cinnamon, and add to the pumpkin mixture along with the salt and baking soda.
+Mix for 2 minutes or until the coconut flour is no longer visible.
 Fold in the chocolate chips.

 Top each cookie with extra chocolate chips and press slightly into the dough.